Online Dominating Set: The Cost of Being Online

-\begin{proposition} For any online algorithm \A{} for dominating set and for any $n>0$, there is a tree $T$ with $n$ vertices such that the dominating set constructed by \A{} for~$T$ contains at least $n-1$ vertices. \end{proposition} \begin{proof} We prove that the adversary can maintain the invariant that at most one vertex is not included in the solution of \A. The algorithm has to select the first vertex, so the invariant holds initially.
+\begin{lemma} For any online algorithm \A for \ds or \cds, there exist arbitrarily large trees $T$, such that $\A(T) \geq n-1$. \end{lemma} \begin{proof} We prove that the adversary can construct an arbitrarily large tree, maintaining the invariant that at most one vertex is not included in the solution of \A. The algorithm has to select the first vertex, so the invariant holds initially.
 When presenting a new vertex~$v_{i}$, the adversary checks whether all vertices given so far are included in \A's solution.
 If this is the case, $v_{i}$ is connected to an arbitrary vertex, and the invariant still holds.
 Otherwise, $v_{i}$ is connected to the unique vertex not included in $D_{i-1}$.
 Now $v_{i}$ is not dominated, so \A must select an additional vertex. \end{proof}

-\begin{proposition} For any always-connected bipartite graph $G$, the smaller partite set of~$G$ (plus, possibly, the vertex~$v_1$) forms an \incr dominating set. \end{proposition} \begin{proof} The smaller partite set~$S$ of any connected bipartite graph $G$ is a dominating set of~$G$.
+\begin{proposition} For any online algorithm \A for \ds on trees, $\cron(\A) \ge 2$. \end{proposition} \begin{proof} We argue that, for any always-connected bipartite graph, $G$, we have that $\onopt(G) \leq \frac{n+1}{2}$.
+Since trees are bipartite, the result then follows from Lemma~\ref{lemma:whole-tree}.
+The smaller partite set~$S$ of any connected bipartite graph $G$ is a dominating set of~$G$.
 If the first presented vertex~$v_1$ belongs to~$S$, then $S$ is an \incr dominating set of~$G$.
 Otherwise, $S\cup\SET{v_1}$ is an \incr dominating set of~$G$. \end{proof}